ivy-llc/ivy/docs/partial_source/glossary.rst

 Glossary
 ===========================

-The documentation can be confusing with many specialized terms and
+The documentation can be confusing with many specialized terms and stuff

 .. glossary:: glossary
     :sorted:

+    example
+        this is an example